Using the Widget for Contextual Help: Pages to Recommend On

 As of August 2022, we have deprecated the Legacy and Modern widgets.
 See Deprecation of Modern & Legacy widget for more information.

-Pages to Recommend On allows you to provide contextual help to your readers through the embeddable contact form widget or the API.
+Recommend On Pages allows you to provide contextual help to your readers through the embeddable contact form widget or the API.
 You can provide a list of relevant articles based on the page the person opened the widget from, which may eliminate the need for them to search the knowledge base or contact you.

 You can relate individual articles to pages in your knowledge base, website, or application so that they are suggested when the widget loads on the page, or you use the API to return articles for a particular page in your site.
 For example, if you associate articles with the "/pricing" page on your website, these articles appear when the embeddable contact form loads on this page.
 Alternatively, if you associate articles with the "/account" page in your application and use the API to pull articles for that page, these articles will be returned for your "/account" page.